 - Despite being developed for speed, some of the best Inov-8 race shoes are versatile for other activities.
 They can be used for speed workouts, performance running, cross training and sports.
 In some instances, the stylish race shoes are worn casually for a lighter feel.

 - Fit.
-Choose the best Inov-8 race shoes with an adaptive fit.
+Choose the best Inov-8 competition shoes with an adaptive fit.
 The upper technology should mimic the foot motion closely, but still wide enough to accommodate flexing and natural splaying.
 Inov-8 shoes have breathable mesh for upper coverage, but it has two types of last to promote a better fit: Precision Last and Standard Last.

 - Responsiveness.
 The cushioning present in race shoes is not only for comfort or protection.
 A firm and responsive cushioning will also provide energy-return properties that improve the propulsion during the toe-off phase.
-The best Inov-8 race shoes have either the Arrow 1 (3 mm drop) or a zero drop profile to keep cushioning minimal and responsive for racing.
+The best Inov-8 competition shoes have either the Arrow 1 (3 mm drop) or a zero drop profile to keep cushioning minimal and responsive for racing.
 The Arrow 2 (6 mm drop) and Arrow 3 (9 mm drop) have more cushioning, so responsiveness is compromised for comfort.

 - Weight.
 Race shoes are lighter than training shoes, because more features will hinder the runner in getting the flexibility and speed he needs.
 In order to the best Inov-8 race shoes, you need to choose a lighter platform for both track and trail racing.
 Shoes with minimal construction are observed to be lighter than average shoes, since they have lesser cushioning.
 The ideal weight of race shoes should fall between 180 and 200 grams.